imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 Constructor overloading is a concept of having more than one constructor with a different list of parameters.
 PHP doesn't allow constructor overloading.
 Developers over time developed their workarounds over this limitation.
 One of those workarounds is to add optional parameters with some logic and type checks inside the constructor, Let me show you an [example from the Carbon Library](https://github.com/briannesbitt/Carbon/blob/2.48.0/src/Carbon/Traits/Creator.php#L56:L97).

 - If the `$time` is instance of the `DateTimeInterface`, it calls another private creator method `constructTimezoneFromDateTime`.
-- If the `$time` is a timestamp, it starts another journey with creator methods starting from `createFromTimestampUTC`
+- If the `$time` is a timestamp, it starts another journey with creator methods starting from `createFromTimestampUTC`.
 - If the `$time` is an empty string or is `"now"`, it creates a new object of the current time.

 **If PHP allows constructor overloading, we may have the following constructors:**